ImmutableWebApps/immutablewebapps.github.io/README.md

 ## Workflow

-The _Immutable Web App_ separate release tasks from build tasks into two distinct workflows.
+The _Immutable Web App_ separates release tasks from build tasks into two distinct workflows.

 ### Building

 The codebase of an _Immutable Web App_ has the responsibility of building static assets and publishing them to a static web server.
 Each state of the codebase can be represented by a set of static assets at a unique location.
 Not every state of the codebase needs to be published, but no single state of the codebase should ever need to be published more than once.

-Generally the codebase is a source controlled code repository that is capable of building, versioning, and publishing static assets to a static web server.
+Generally the codebase is a source controlled code repository integrated with a continuous integration system that is capable of building, versioning, and publishing static assets to a static web server.

 _An example of this might be:_